tariqryousuf/tariqryousuf.github.io/README.md

 ## Haar Wavelet Transform

 The Haar Wavelet transform was proposed in research paper (4) as a method of reducing features, noise, and other small-signal pertubations that could lead to misclassification.
-For our uses, we utilized the Haar Wavelet tranform as an averaging function, which could decopose a 128-feature signal to 63 features using the below formula:
+For our uses, we utilized the Haar Wavelet tranform as an averaging function, which could decopose a N-feature signal to  N/2 -1 -features using the below formula:
 <img src="https://render.githubusercontent.com/render/math?math=s_k = (x_{2k} - x_{2k-1})/2">
+where x is the original signal, s is the reduced-feature signal, and k is from 0 to N/2 - 1.
+By recursively using this transform, a signal can be further decomposed to a smaller feature space.

 ## Dynamic Time Warping